Watch these big brand Christmas adverts for festive marketing inspiration

 Jon Evans, System1’s chief customer officer, notes, “Right now, the likes of Kevin the Carrot, Farmer Christmas, and Buddy the Elf are bringing a spot of much-needed cheer, but in the long term, strong performances now will be good for brands and businesses when the economic gloom lifts.

-Bring laughter and joy back to your campaigns in 2023.
+Bring laughter and joy back to your campaigns.
 Everyone needs a pick-me-up now more than ever, and consumers will thank you for bringing a smile to their faces.

 4) Cadbury